 When deciding where to stay in Manuel Antonio on a budget, you can never go wrong with Costa Linda Art Hostel.
 Sure, its rooms are pretty bare and basic, but it’s the hostel’s budget-friendly rates and central location that make it one of my go-to Manuel Antonio hotels.
 The hostel also boasts a handful of amenities, so you won’t need to wander far.
 You can grab breakfast in the in-house restaurant and bar or hang out in the on-site library that houses an extensive German book collection.

 There are two towns called Playa Hermosa in Costa Rica, but I’m talking about the one in the Guanacaste Province (the other is along the Central Pacific coast in Puntarenas).

-Playa Hermosa’s calm waters make it popular for swimming and snorkeling, while the Catalinas Islands are close by and you can head over on a boat to go on a scuba diving adventure.
+Playa Hermosa’s calm waters make it popular for swimming and snorkeling in Costa Rica, while the Catalinas Islands are close by and you can head over on a boat to go on a scuba diving adventure.
 It’s also a great place in Costa Rica for kayaking and windsurfing.

 Playa Hermosa is surrounded by forests, which you can explore on a bike, a motorbike, an ATV, or even on horseback.
 The town is also a good base for exploring the caves at Barra Honda National Park, which is about 26 kilometers (16 miles) away.

 Playa Hermosa means “beautiful beach,” and it certainly lives up to the name, with beautiful golden-white sand.
 The beach here rarely gets crowded, so it’s the perfect place to relax and sunbathe between adventurous activities.